alexbri22/react-to-do-app/README.md

 The main reason for this project is to learn about React JS basics while developing a simple but nice web application, at the end it was much better than I expected because I had to learn a lot of new concepts in order to complete the app development.

 ## Basic features
-All of the following actions can be done with just a click and are rendered with React, that way you don't have to reload the page to see the changes reflected :)
+All of the following actions can be done with just a click and are rendered with React, that way you don't have to reload the page to see the changes reflected.
   - Add a new task (press enter after adding the text)
   - Mark task as completed
   - Remove existing task